ni/niveristand-routing-and-faulting-custom-device/Docs/Developer Guide.md

 ![Compiled Routing and Faulting Configuration](Compiled%20Routing%20and%20Faulting.png)

-The list of connections consists of an array state values and compiled connection indices.
+The list of connections consists of an array of state values and compiled connection indices.
 Each compiled connection index refers to an entry in the compiled connections.
 Each compiled connection contains a communication configuration index and connection string.
 Each communication configuration index refers to an entry in the communication configuration.
 In the example below, the producer will perform and index lookup and send connect message to consumer queue name "Path/To/Switch" with a connection list of "A->B,C-D".

 ![Connection Lookup](Connection%20Lookup.png)